kartavya99/Contact-Details-Manager/README.md

 ## Features

 - Create, view, edit and delete contacts
-- [Search and filter by name, email, country — confirm]
+- Search and filter by name, email, country
-- [Sorting on any column — confirm]
+- Sorting on any column
-- [Export to PDF / CSV / Excel — if present]
+- Export to PDF / CSV / Excel
-- [Authentication and roles via ASP.NET Core Identity — if present]
+- Authentication and roles via ASP.NET Core Identity

 ## Architecture